Low Profile Trailer Suspension

 A Low Profile Trailer Suspension

 I don’t know where this trailer suspension comes from, who made it or even how well this application works.
-The owner said he just recently bought the trailer to haul some equipment, but doesn’t have much more experience than the one trip.
-He said it did great for the trip, but he doesn’t know if it’s better or worse than other trailers.
+The owner said he just recently bought the trailer to haul some equipment, but does not have much more experience than the one trip.
+He said it did great for the trip, but he does not know if it is better or worse than other trailers.

 For me, this is an eye catcher that gives some fun things to think about because there is always something to learn.
 There are some disadvantages with horizontal forces, wear points, leading arm suspension, and such, but I applaud the manufacturer for doing it.
-Also, it won’t work well for triple axles.
-It could be DIY, I suppose, but looks more like a low volume build to me.
+Also, it certainly will not work well for triple axles.
+It could be DIY, I suppose, but looks more like a low volume production build to me.

 If you know more about this type of low profile trailer suspension, or any other variants, please send some photos.
 If you know another website that shows it, again, please share.
-I think it’s great to share info and spread the knowledge.
+I think this is great to share info and spread the knowledge.

 Speaking of knowledge share, for those interested, here is another suspension article, about concepts of air ride.
 Thanks for reading.
 Have a wonderful day.